Edina 4th-9th Grade (10-15 Year Old)

 Keep in mind that there is no perfect tryout system.
 The Board continuously evaluates our tryout system with a number of other communities and uses best practices where practical.
 The Edina Traveling Baseball Tryouts has a history of success and has been a model for other local baseball organizations.

 Please accept and support your player’s skills for what they are today and work hard with him/her to improve their skills.
 Thank you in advance for supporting the tryout process.
+For more information go to the Tryouts FAQ page.

 Teams and League Structure